 Over the Middle School years, we work to help develop increasing academic and social independence in our students, readying them for the rigours of Senior School.

-At AISM, our pastoral care programs aim to ensure your child is happy and relaxed in our school environment – a necessity to fulfil their full potential at school.
-The pastoral care program for our Middle School students includes support by homeroom teachers experienced in this age group.
+The pastoral care programmes for our Middle School students includes support by homeroom teachers experienced in this age group.

 In Middle School, your child will study a range of subjects which will give them a breadth of understanding, laying an important foundation for later success.
 In Years 9 and 10 they will start specialising and choose elective subjects.